Toby16/conways_game_of_life/README.md

 * Clone this repository to your local machine.
 * Open a terminal or command prompt and navigate to the root directory of the project.
 * run `python3 conway.py`
+* The game will start, and you'll see a grid of cells with some initial configuration.
+You can click on any cell to toggle its state between alive and dead.
+You can also use the space bar to pause and resume the simulation.